microsoft/onnxruntime/docs/ORTModule_Convergence_Notes.md

 Arguments:
 - output_dir: the directory in all activation statistics files will be stored.
-- start_step [optional]: the first step that runs subscriber actions.
+- `start_step` [optional]: the first step that runs subscriber actions.
-- end_step [optional]: the end step (exclusively) that runs subscriber actions.
+- `end_step` [optional]: the end step (exclusively) that runs subscriber actions.
-- override_output_dir: whether `output_dir` can be overridden if it already exists.
+- `override_output_dir`: whether `output_dir` can be overridden if it already exists.
-- run_on_cpu: whether to run the subscriber actions on CPU, this should be the last resort when inserted inspector node affects memory peak causing original recipe run failed with OOM.
+- `run_on_cpu`: whether to run the subscriber actions on CPU, this should be the last resort when inserted inspector node affects memory peak causing the original recipe run to fail with OOM.
-- bucket_size: the size of the bucket to split the statistic calculation.
+- `bucket_size`: the size of the bucket to split the statistic calculation.

 ### 2.2 Use `_InspectActivation` to collect intermediate tensors in a `nn.Module` forward()